ClimbingAl/CONCRETE/site_content/foundation_and_services/some_basic_needs.md

 ## Distributed and decentralised

 Centralised network approaches pre-bake risk into a system.
 There is nothing wrong with centralisation itself; it is commonly useful to achieve an efficiency/effectiveness goal.
 What matters is how this is achieved.
 It is always possible to overlay a centralised approach on a fundamentally distributed and decentralised system.
 The reverse is not true.
-Resiliency and redundancy are powerful local risk management tools, they need to be available as the norm not the exception.
+Resiliency, redundancy, and flexibility are powerful local risk management tools, they need to be available as the norm not the exception.

 ![Image depicting how centralised systems are vulnerable to targeting, we want a fully connected distributed network, but don't expect it](../../../images/current/distributed_and_decentralised.png)